Nets start fast, beat Clippers to take No. 7 seed in East

 LAKE BUENA VISTA, Fla.
-(AP) — Caris LeVert had 27 points and 13 assists, and the Brooklyn Nets used the best-shooting quarter in the NBA this season to send them on their way to a 129-120 victory over the Los Angeles Clippers on Sunday night.
+(AP) — Caris LeVert had 27 points and 13 assists, and the Brooklyn Nets used the best-shooting quarter in the NBA this season on their way to a 129-120 victory over the Los Angeles Clippers on Sunday night.

 Joe Harris added 25 points — 23 in the first half — for the Nets, who clinched seventh place in the Eastern Conference and a first-round playoff matchup with the defending NBA champion Toronto Raptors.
-Tyler Johnson scored 21 as Brooklyn improved to 4-2 in the restart.
+Tyler Johnson scored 21 and Jarrett Allen had 16 points and 16 rebounds as Brooklyn improved to 4-2 in the restart.

 The Nets shot 85.7% (18 of 21) from the field in the first quarter, racing to a 21-point lead.
-The Clippers battled back to tie it in the third quarter but the Nets broke it open again early in the fourth.
+The Clippers battled back to tie it in the third quarter, but the Nets broke it open again early in the fourth.

+“We don’t expect to start every game shooting 18 of 21,” Johnson said.
+“I think it was just a testament to how the basketball was moving.”

 Kawhi Leonard scored 39 points for the Clippers, who rested Paul George and had their lead over Denver for the No. 2 seed in the West trimmed to one game.
 They play the Nuggets on Wednesday in their next game.

+The Nets are locked into a matchup with the team Leonard led to last year’s title.
+But after beating league-leading Milwaukee and the Clippers with their undermanned team, they don’t fear the champions or anyone else.

+“As far as going into Toronto, you know what to expect,” Johnson said.
+“But then again, there’s no home-court advantage.
+You play a basketball team in the same spot for however many games it takes to advance.
+So for us, it’s continue to play our style of basketball and at this point we understand that if we continue to do that we’re capable of beating anybody and we’ve shown it.”

 A night after rallying to beat Portland, Los Angeles had no energy at the start.
-Allen, Harris and LeVert, meanwhile, all were listed as doubtful a day earlier but looked as good as ever Sunday.
+Allen, Harris and LeVert, all were listed as doubtful a day earlier, looked as good as ever Sunday.

 Harris knocked down a 3-pointer to open the scoring and the Nets had a double-digit lead 3 1/2 minutes into the game.
 They pushed it to 45-24 when LeVert scored as time expired to end the first quarter.